mtrunkat/jsonlash/README.md

 ### 1.

-Aggregate logs by two fields `req.method` and `req.routeName` and compute average duration and maximum duration
+Aggregate logs by two fields `req.method` and `req.routeName` and compute average duration and the maximum duration

 ```bash